 The Circle of Spores subclass grants you access to the following spells:

-• Blight – A single-target spell that potentially deals high Necrotic damage to enemies.
+• bg3 blight icon Blight – A single-target spell that potentially deals high bg3 necrotic icon Necrotic Damage to enemies.
 Targets who save still take half the damage.

-• Confusion – Cause creatures with an area to become confused, randomly attacking anyone nearby, including their allies.
+• bg3 confusion icon Confusion – Causes creatures with an area to become confused, randomly attacking anyone nearby, including their allies.
 Targets can perform a Wisdom save to resist the effect.

-You can also choose one more spell from the Druid list to prepare.
-Conjure Woodland Being allows you to summon a dryad, who can in turn summon a tree spirit.
-These is essentially two summons in one, and they can last until your next Long Rest, so you might as well pre-summon them before combat.
+You can also choose one more spell from the Druid list to prepare. bg3 conjure woodland being icon Conjure Woodland Being allows you to summon a dryad, who can, in turn, summon a tree spirit.
+This is essentially two summons in one, and they can last until your next Long Rest, so you might as well pre-summon them before combat.
 They can deal some extra damage to enemies, create difficult terrain and distract enemies from attacking you directly.

 Level 8